List of state highways in Louisiana (1200–1299): Louisiana Highway 1236

 Louisiana Highway 1236 (LA 1236) runs 4.77 mi in an east–west direction from US 167 south of Dodson to LA 34 southeast of Dodson.
 It is currently proposed for deletion as part of La DOTD's Road Transfer Program.

 Louisiana Highway 1237

 Louisiana Highway 1237 (LA 1237) runs 1.19 mi in a northeast to southwest direction from a point on Jake Creel Road southwest of Sikes to the junction of LA 126 and LA 499 in Sikes.
 The route is bannered north–south, and its mileposts increase from the northern end contrary to common practice.
 LA 1237 is currently proposed for deletion as part of La DOTD's Road Transfer Program.

 Louisiana Highway 1238

 Louisiana Highway 1238 (LA 1238) runs 2.69 mi in a north–south direction from the intersection of two local roads at Flat Creek to LA 127 southeast of Hickory Valley.
 The route's mileposts increase from the northern end contrary to common practice.
-LA 1238 is currently proposed for deletion as part of La DOTD's Road Transfer Program.
+LA 1238 is currently proposed for deletion as part of La DOTD's Road Transfer Program.LA 1238 was also an unpaved state highway until the 2010s.